PSY 501 Continuous Enrollment (1 Credits)

 This course addresses the research and application of psychological knowledge to different areas of (digital) forensics specifically as they apply to the intersection of psychology, sociology, and criminal justice.
 Classifying cybercrimes and applying forensic psychology to deviant online behavior from criminological and forensic psychological theoretical perspectives will be addressed.

 PSY 580 Cybercognition & Behavior (3 Credits)

-This course is designed to teach the underlying principles of human cognition (i.e., attetnion, thinking, perception, intelligence, comprehension, memory, decision-making, problem solving, reasoning) as it applies to human behavior in, cyberspace.
-Attention will given to the, comparison of online versus offline behavior and decision making.
-This course deals with, understanding how higher mental processes are, influenced by digital technologies, and provides, relevant theories and research to support a deeper, understanding of cybercognition.
+This course is designed to teach the underlying principles of human cognition (i.e., attention, thinking, perception, intelligence, comprehension, memory, decision making, problem solving, reasoning) as it applies to human behavior in cyberspace.
+Attention will be given to the comparison of online versus offline behavior and decision making.
+This course deals with understanding how higher mental processes are influenced by digital technologies and provides relevant theories and research to support a deeper understanding of cybercognition.

 PSY 590 Cyberpsychopathology (3 Credits)

 This course offers a broad overview of abnormal psychology and applies concepts to behaviors commonly impacted by digital technologies.
 Topics may include how to define normal versus abnormal, behavior, diagnostic features and etiology of well-established psychopathology, prevalence and treatment of psychopathology and related disorders, critical evaluation of current debates about digital addictions and online self-help, and a focus on the influence of societal and systemic factors.